 Diabetes is the sixth greatest cause of death in the United States, affecting more than 30 million individuals.
 Type 2 diabetes, the most common form of the disease, is a long-term condition that results from insulin resistance.

-- How To Sleep With A Cough?
-Helpful Tips To Remember Update 10/2024
+- How To Sleep With Lower Back Pain?
+Everything You Need To Know Update 11/2024

 As a glucose transporter, insulin helps to move glucose from the blood to the muscles, fat and liver, and other cells in the body where it may be used as fuel for the cells’ metabolism.
 A person develops insulin resistance if their body is unable to produce enough insulin or if insulin itself is unable to carry glucose into their cells.
 As a result, glucose levels in the blood rise, which is known as hyperglycemia or high blood sugar in the context of diabetes.
 Failure to control this condition can lead to serious damage to the heart and other vital organs.